MTN Irancell: Funding

+The company is a major shareholder in Iranian Towers, and of MCI's Rubika.

 Controversy

 Sanctions

 According to Reuters, the company was able to obtain banned U.S. technologies despite imposed sanctions against Iran.

 Sunni insult and boycott

 In July 2013, Iran's Sunni community which is the second-largest religious group, accused the company of insulting caliph Umar after he was called "deceived by the Devil" in a competition's question.
 People in predominantly Sunni Provinces Kurdistan and Sistan & Baluchestan boycotted the company and a Sunni MP voiced their anger in a parliamentary session.
 Irancell later apologized for the 'unintentional mistake'.

 Mobile web pricing

 After Irancell doubled the prices for its mobile web services in December 2014, some angered users started protesting the company via the social media.
 Subscribers decided to hold a boycott on the company and remove their SIM cards altogether on 31 December 2014.

 Subscribers' privacy leak

 Irancell has been criticized for its privacy policy.
 In July 2016, a robot known as MTN Bot leaked data on personal information of millions of Irancell subscribers on Telegram.
 Irancell did not pledge responsibility for the leakage and accused its rivals for the turmoil caused by the news.
 On 3 July 2016, Minister of Communications Mahmoud Vaezi told that the data was leaked by an intelligence agent when Irancell handed subscribers' data to an anonymous intelligence agency in Iran upon an inquiry in 2014.